GitRzh/bee/README.md

 # BEE — Behavioral Evaluation Engine

-> A mock interview tool that generates questions using a quantized LLM (Qwen2.5-7B via HuggingFace), grades your answers, and gives you a breakdown of where you stand.
-No fluff, no hand-holding. :)
+> A mock interview tool that generates questions using a quantized LLM (Qwen2.5-7B via HuggingFace), grades your answers, and gives you a breakdown.

 ---